 The same <keyword> as <selection> finds all the atoms which have the same 'keyword' as the atoms in the selection.
 This can be used for selections like same fragment as resid 35 which finds all the atoms attached to residue id 35.
 Any keyword can be used, so selections like same resname as (protein within 5 of nucleic)

 are fine, although weird.
-The perhaps the most useful keyword for this command is residue, so you can say same residue as protein within 2 of nucleic
+The perhaps the most useful keyword for this command is residue, so you can say same residue as ....

 Finding contact residues